What is Sabre Fencing ?

 Target Area

-The valid target area in sabre fencing is the upper body including the head, torso, and arms.
+The valid target area is the upper body including the head, torso, and arms.
 Hits below the waist do not count.

 Scoring